ezyang/pytorch-unattached/docs/source/onnx.rst

 Limitations
 -----------

-* The Toffee exporter is a *trace-based* exporter, which means that it operates by executing your model once, and exporting the operators which were actually run during this run.
+* The ONNX exporter is a *trace-based* exporter, which means that it operates by executing your model once, and exporting the operators which were actually run during this run.
 This means that if your model is dynamic, e.g., changes behavior depending on input data, the export